instantOS/instantos.github.io/youtube/shutdown.md

 - Lock screen: Lock the screen.
 For more information, refer to the Lockscreen article.
 - Kill WM: Restart the window manager.
 This is only really useful for tampering with it or recovering from a crash or freeze
+- suspend: keep current ram contents and pause the rest of the system.
+Can be used to save battery.
 - Cancel: Closes the menu.
 You can also close it using the right mouse button or the escape key.